-Alasdair is a software developer specialising in assistive technology for screenreader users and people with reading difficulties (e.g. dyslexia.)
-He is currently a developer and director of Preston-based Claro Software, a leading international software development company in assistive technology.
+Alasdair is a software engineer specialising in assistive technology for screenreader users and people with reading difficulties (e.g. dyslexia.)
+He is currently the managing director of Preston-based Claro Software, a leading international software development company in assistive technology.

 He became involved in assistive technology through research work at the University of Manchester School of Informatics, (previously the UMIST Department of Computation,) which led to his being awarded a PhD in 2007.